They float, but they aren't made of gas. They look like cotton, but they're water. Here's everything you need to know about clouds.

 But how do clouds form?
 The cloud formation process is relatively easy to explain and understand.

-When the sun warms the planet and heats oceans, rivers, lakes, and other bodies of waters at ground level, water vapor rises away from the surface of the Earth.
+When the sun warms the planet and heats oceans, rivers, lakes, and other water bodies at ground level, water vapor rises away from the surface of the Earth.

 As it moves up, it gets colder, and water vapor gas turns into small water drops.
 In other words, it condenses.